NHS Volunteer Responders: 250,000 target smashed with three quarters of a million committing to volunteer

 The number of people committing to join the NHS COVID-19 effort is three times higher than initially targeted, Royal Voluntary Service

-The number of people committing to join the NHS Covid-19 effort is three times higher than initially targeted, Royal Voluntary Service has announced.
+The number of people committing to join the NHS COVID-19 effort is three times higher than initially targeted, Royal Voluntary Service has announced.

 The NHS Volunteer Responders recruitment initiative has recruited 750,000 people just two days after the target was increased after hitting its initial quarter of a million target within less than 24 hours.